• Even though I am Positive Parenting Ally, I'm not an uncritical advocate of

 Surely a home with well-behaved kids that are happy to please their parents are every parent's dream, right?

-Despite the rude and unflattering mental image in the above headline, I actually believe that positive reinforcement parenting advocates mean well, I really do!
+Despite the rude and unflattering mental image in the above headline, I actually believe that reinforcement parenting advocates mean well, I really do!

 I do believe that positive reinforcement advocates think that they've found the golden recipe for making both parents and kids genuinely happy.